Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 | minimum error | angle | The minimum error this weapon is allowed to have when dual wielded, will never have less than this amount of error under any condition (dual wield only)
 | error angle | angle | Two bound values that determine weapon error, first value is upon first firing and second value is after the acceleration time has passed, will return to first value during deacceleration time (dual wield only)
 | dual wield damage scale | real | From 0 to 1, determines the damage done by this weapon when being fired as part of dual wield, 0 equals 1 (0.1 equals 10% of full normal damage)

-## Projectile

-What good is a gun if it shoots nothing? this section defines **what** the weapon fires.

 | Distribution function | Description
 |-------|----------